-If row_align_size is 0, no additional padding is present at the end of rows of tiles.
+If row_align_size is 0, no additional padding is present at the end of rows and tile rows.
 Otherwise, let RowSize be the number of bytes required to contain, for a given row R:

+all values of all components of row R (including all component, block and pixel padding within and at the end of the sample data for row R) if interleave_type is 1 or 5;

-all values of all components of row R if interleave_type is 1 or 5 or if interleave_type is 2 and component type is ‘U’ or ‘V’ (including all component, block and pixel padding within and at the end of the sample data for row R),
+all values of pixel interleaved components (‘U’ and ‘V’) of row R if interleave_type is 2 and component type is ‘U’ or ‘V’ (including all component, block and pixel padding within and at the end of the sample data for row R);

 all values of the current component for row R (including all component and block padding within the sample data for row R) otherwise.

 The number of padding bytes present after the last byte of the current row shall be the smallest integer N, with N>=0, such that (RowSize+N) % row_align_size is 0.